MayamaTakeshi/sip-lab/README.md

 TODO:
   - add support for video playing/recording from/to file
   - add support for speech recognition using pocketsphinx
+  - add support for speech synth/recog via websocket server
   - add support for T.38 fax
-  - add support for WebSocket
+  - add support for SIP over WebSocket
   - add support for WebRTC
   - add support for MSRP